Ductwork installer book.

 Installation on the paid page might not exactly describe your upcoming project.
 However, it will give you an important example of how this type of installation should be done.
 In addition, it will open the gates for as many questions as necessary to make sure that the job is done right.

-Cold Air Return in Basement – this page gives a description on the installation of the cold air return on the wall which is separating the mechanical room from the rest of the finished basement.
+This page gives a description on the installation of the sleeve that is a necessary fitting designed to hold a supply register, which should be placed straight down off the main duct.
 On this page, you can see pictures of all necessary tools and materials and pictures of the system elements installed.
-There are 18 pictures on this page.
-All installation is divided into six steps that represents the entire project in the making.
+There are 20 pictures on this page.
+All installation is divided into five steps, which represent the entire project in the making.

 Installation on the paid page might not exactly describe your upcoming project.
 However, it will give you an important example of how this type of installation should be done.
 In addition, it will open the gates for as many questions as necessary to make sure that the job is done right.

-Cold Air Return in Basement – this page gives a description on the installation of the cold air return on the wall which is separating the mechanical room from the rest of the finished basement.
-On this page, you can see pictures of all necessary tools and materials and pictures of the system elements installed.
-There are 18 pictures on this page.
-All installation is divided into six steps that represents the entire project in the making.
+This page gives a description on the installation of a register on a ceiling tile.
+On this page you can see pictures of all necessary tools and materials and pictures of the system elements installed.
+There are 14 pictures on this page.
+All installation is divided into four steps which represent the entire project in the making.

 Installation on the paid page might not exactly describe your upcoming project.
 However, it will give you an important example of how this type of installation should be done.
 In addition, it will open the gates for as many questions as necessary to make sure that the job is done right.